 Self-esteem and Skills Building

-On our online train we introduce the ten basic Story Massage strokes and then support you in using the strokes to adapt or create your own massage stories for children at home or within your work.
+Our online training introduces the ten basic Story Massage strokes and supports you in using the strokes to adapt or create your own massage stories for children – at home or within your work.
 We recently met with professionals from With Kids, a Glasgow based charity supporting children with difficult lives.
-Central to the work of With Kids are the core concepts of building self-esteem and the desire to “skill up” children and crucially also the carers of children.
+Central to the work of With Kids are the core concepts of building self-esteem and the desire to “skill up” children and, crucially, also the carers of children.
 Fundamental to their many various projects is the value of each individual child and the power of love and care to transform their life chances.